TalkBizAnywhere/slate/source/index.html.md

 --------- | -----------
 api_token | Pre-assigned API token for authentication. start_time | The date and time at which the call will happen, expected in format YYYY-MM-DDTHH:mm:ssZ.
-Note the Z value does not have to be the timezone in which the local time is as long as the timezone field is specified. timezone | The local timezone in which the call will happen. languages | A list of languages will be used in the call, e.g. "English, Mandarin" duration | Duration of the call notes    | Any additional information we need to know in order to serve you better.
+Note the Z value does not have to be the timezone in which the local time is as long as the timezone field is specified. timezone | A string containing the "tz" ID of the local timezone in which the call will happen, such as "America/Los_Angeles" or "Asia/Shanghai", as defined in IANA Time Zone Database and a list of available values can be found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones). languages | A list of language IDs will be used in the call, e.g. [1,2,6] stands for English, Mandarin and French.
+Accepted languages and their ids can be found [here](https://app.talkbusinessanywhere.com/api/v1/languages) (JSON) duration | Duration of the call, accepted values are (1, 2, 3) and must be passed as an integer.
+1 indicates "0 to 10 minutes", 2 indicates “10 to 60 minutes” and 3 indicates “60 to 180 minutes”. notes    | Any additional information we need to know in order to serve you better.

 ### Response